STATEMENT

 BIOGRAPHY

-Christine Huskisson Co-published UnderMain, a Kentucky not-for-profit magazine dedicated to arts and culture from 2014 to 2023.
+Christine Huskisson co-published UnderMain, a Kentucky not-for-profit magazine dedicated to arts and culture from 2014 to 2023.
 She co-founded and curated two of the programs promoted by UnderMain: Critical Mass and the Artist Studio Visit Series.
 Her lead on the annual Critical Mass Series was in collaboration with the Great Meadows Foundation and statewide arts organizations for six years.

 Huskisson's passion for promoting contemporary artists' works stems from her belief that we come to know the individual through creative expression.